usmanmehmood55/Serial-Logger/README.md

 Logs serial data from available COM ports for specified time, and writes them into a .csv file.

 ### Requirements
-* For building from source, .NET Core 3.1 SDK
+* For building from source, .NET Framework 4.7.2
-* For running the build, hopefully nothing, as it is self-contained

 ### Features
 * Can automatically detect available COM ports